 If your bus breaks down or the trains stop running – life continues.
 But sometimes you have to take matters into your own hands.
 Strangely, but not surprisingly, it’s when life doesn’t go as planned that we push ourselves to find new solutions and make it to the other side not just unscathed, but more resilient to the unexpected.

-This partner content is brought to you by the Australian Airports Association.
-To learn more about the summit, click here.
+This partner content is brought to you by Liquid Learning.
+To learn more about the 4th Women in Rail, Roads & Transport Infrastructure Leadership Summit, click here.
 Infrastructure subscribers are eligible for $500 off standard rate ticket prices (use booking code QA2).
 To redeem your discount and register, click here.